Jamesrkiv/TodoList/README.md

 # Another Todo List
-This is just meant to be a simple todo list app to keep me in practice and potentially get a useful tool out of it.
+This is just meant to be a simple todo list app to keep me in practice and potentially get a useful tool out of.
 The inevitable feature creep will also be a good opportunity to learn some new things.
 <br>

 ### Packaging with Electron